Southern Pea Production

-Peas have some drought tolerance, but irrigation can double or triple yields in periods of severe droughts.
+Cowpeas are drought tolerant, but irrigation can double or triple yields in periods of severe droughts.
 This is especially true when water is applied during bloom and early pod development.
 Without irrigation, peas usually suffer during short drought periods; and, although they may produce a crop, the yield can be greatly reduced.
 Excessive rainfall or overhead irrigation at or a few days before bloom stage may delay fruit set and encourage excessive vine growth by interfering with pollination.

 If southern peas are planted early (mid-May) seedcorn maggots may be a problem.
 Since this insect is usually only a pest in cool, damp springs, peas planted at the normal time should not be attacked.
 Thrips often feed in the terminal buds of the crop.
 Although thrips damage can result in distorted growth, southern pea will grow out of thrips damage in most years.
 Aphids can be problematic in cool, dry weather, whereas spider mite populations often increase when it is hot and dry.

 Cowpeas planted on lighter soils and under dryland conditions can be attacked by lesser cornstalk borers.
 This insect bores into the stalk just above the soil line and hollows out the stem.
 Infested plants will lodge and easily break off in the wind.
 Late planted peas are more likely to have problems with lesser cornstalk borers.